tantsiura/foodgram-project-react/README.md

-    POSTGRES_PASSWORD    postgres # password to connect to the database (set your own) DB_HOST              db # name of the service (container) DB_PORT              5432 # port for connecting to the database HOST                 158.160.11.231 # server ip
+    POSTGRES_PASSWORD    postgres # password to connect to the database (set your own) DB_HOST              db # name of the service (container) DB_PORT              5432 # port for connecting to the database HOST                 # server ip
-    USER                 tantsiura # UserName to connect to the server SSH_KEY              # Private access key to connect to the server `cat ~/.ssh/id_rsa` PASSPHRASE           # Secret key\passphrase if your ssh key is protected with a passphrase TELEGRAM_TO          # id of the user's chat or the chat where the bot will send the success result
+    USER                 # UserName to connect to the server SSH_KEY              # Private access key to connect to the server `cat ~/.ssh/id_rsa` PASSPHRASE           # Secret key\passphrase if your ssh key is protected with a passphrase TELEGRAM_TO          # id of the user's chat or the chat where the bot will send the success result